kasandrle/XRR_modeling/README.md

 This class organizes layer specifications, global parameters, and energy-resolved domains to support inverse modeling.
 It supports both global and per-energy fitting strategies and allows flexible error modeling via `sigma_mode`.

+### `objective`
+Inlcudes some example objective funtions that can be used for scipy optimzation.
+Output works with the saving option of the `ReflectivityModel`

 ---

 ## Class Overview: `ReflectivityModel`